tursynay/Teaming/README.md

 # Temp-Bridge-teaming-standards

-this is for us to temporarily track issues related to milestone task, etc.
+This is for us to temporarily track issues related to milestone task, etc.